eslupmi101/eslupmi101/README.md

 ## 👨‍💻 About Me:
 💻 I am a Software Engineer from Yakutsk.
-🐍 Proficient in Python Backend (FastAPI, Django).
+🐍 Proficient in Go and Python Backend.

 <div id="socials">
   <a href="https://t.me/aisen_andreev">